 Introduction about Buddhism:

 One cannot talk about spirituality and forget to mention Buddhism.
 It began in the Magadha region and eventually stretched across Asia.
-Today, Buddhism is not restricted to a land and has found itself a place in every corner of the world.
-However, as Gautam Buddha spent most of his days in India, the land and country does hold efficient Buddhist heritage.
+Today, Buddhism is not restricted to land and has found itself a place in every corner of the world.
+However, as Gautam Buddha spent most of his days in India, the land and country does hold an efficient Buddhist heritage.

 There are approximately 400 million monasteries across the world and India is home to some of them too.
 India is the birthplace of Buddha and Bodh, Gaya is central in the faith.

 Why one must visit these Buddhist Temples:-

 These Buddhist temples offer a trip of spirituality to pilgrims.
 What’s more?
 These temples are spread across India and some of them are situated in scenic landscapes as well.
 So, a Religious pilgrimage tour in India to these ten temples with offers a taste of pan India as well.

 Beginning with the prime site in the Buddhist faith, Mahabodhi Temple is a 180 feet pyramid structure that holds various carvings on it and is reflective of the norms and traditions of the faith and teachings of Buddha.
 The temple holds a statue of Buddha as well which is carved out of yellow sandstone.
 Bodh Gaya tour packages are the best way to explore the charm of this holy place practically.

 Special Characteristic: Gautam Buddha attained enlightenment here, sitting under a tree.
 The tree still exists and is worshipped by pilgrims.

 Construction: It was built in the 3rd century by Emperor Ashoka.
 Moreover, the temple was built again in the 5th century and intricate architectural details were added further.